Who is this for?

 This book is for intermediate iOS developers who already know the basics of iOS and Swift development but want to learn how to make their app efficiently perform tasks without affecting performance, and how to properly divide work to utilize hardware to the fullest extent.

-Learn what is Concurrency and why would you even want to utilize it in your apps?
-Learn about Grand Central Dispatch, Apple’s implementation of C’s libdispatch, also known as GCD, as it’s one of the simplest ways to queue up tasks to be...more
+What is concurrency, and why would you even want to use it in your apps?
+Find out everything you need to know in this book.
+Learn about Grand Central Dispatch, Apple’s implementation of C’s libdispatch, also known as GCD — one of the...more

 Before You Begin

 In this part of the book, you’re going to learn about the basics of Concurrency.
-You’re going to learn what it is, what kind of problems it solves, and why would you even use it?
+You’re going to learn what it is, what kind of problems it solves and when and how you would use it.

-Further, you will learn the basic pieces of which Concurrency comprises in iOS development: Grand Central Dispatch and Operations.
+Furthermore, you will learn the basic pieces which comprise Concurrency in iOS development: Grand Central Dispatch and Operations.

-This section will provide you with the foundational knowledge regarding Concurrency, so be sure to read through!
+This section will provide you with foundational knowledge regarding Concurrency, so be sure to read it through!
 The upcoming sections will dive much deeper into each of these concepts individually.

 Section II: Grand Central Dispatch